Vegan Comfort Food: Product Recommendations and Recipe Tips

 Dried onions aren't brand-specific and can be purchased just about everywhere--with the possible exception of dried red and spring onions.
 I get mine at Sprouts but Amazon carries them too.

 I always keep dehydrated garlic on-hand to give dishes a punch of flavor, but I really love using browned fresh garlic.
 So I buy fresh, already-peeled garlic cloves, slice them into thin pieces, add some avocado oil and put them in lunch bags.
 I then pop them into the freezer.
 I fill each lunch-bag with reasonable amounts of garlic that I think will work in most recipes.
+(The photo above shows what one of my bags looks like.)

 When it's time to use the garlic, I just pull a bag out of the freezer, throw it in my cast iron pan, brown the slices slowly and then mash them with a fork.
 If my pans are being used on other things, I'll wrap the garlic pieces in foil and put them in my toaster oven at about 150-200 degrees F. It takes a while but this low-heat cooking will brown the garlic nicely if you're patient.